-Kannaway’s website also provides a great customer journey by allowing each shopper to make their own accessibility adjustments, like font size, content scaling, color, mute sounds, hide images, and so on.
-A big + for the company for the UX.
+Kannaway’s website also provides a great customer journey by allowing each shopper to make their own accessibility adjustments, like font size, content scaling, color, mute sounds, hidden images, and so on, which is a big plus for the company’s UX.

 3. Direct-to-Consumer Companies in Technology Industry

-Now, it is a successful DTC company, selling both from their website and Amazon.
-Learn more about top DTC strategies in our article.
-Being a direct-to-consumer company, they also benefited from selling both at Amazon and their website.
+Now, it is a successful DTC company, selling both from its website and on Amazon.
+Being a direct-to-consumer company, they also benefited from selling both on Amazon and their website.
 But the situation turned upside down.
 “You can’t tell the brand story the way you want … regardless of what brand you own,” said Hellberg, a regional creative director for Dyson in Europe, about their experience on Amazon.
 So this year 2020 the brand actually started pulling itself out of the marketplace.
-Dyson realized that they no longer want to depend on the infrastructure provided on big marketplaces like Amazon.
+Dyson realized that they no longer want to depend on the infrastructure provided by big marketplaces like Amazon.

 4. Direct-to-Consumer Brands in Beauty Retail

 Glossier cosmetics company.
 Their slogan is: “Glossier is a people-powered beauty ecosystem”.
-Its founder Emily Weiss says that around 90% of their customers come to them through word of mouth on social media.
+Its founder Emily Weiss says that around 90% of its customers come to them through word of mouth on social media.

-Bet you’ve realized already, that they are using influencers marketing and quite intensely.
+Bet you’ve realized already, that they are using influencer marketing quite intensely.
 And it’s just a casual conversation between girlfriends or the personal cosmetologist you trust.
 Here also goes gift ideas, horoscopes — everything that works for the target audience.

-The company also isn’t afraid to reveal some touching info from the inside: posting a picture of their communications manager and her mom posted on a Mom’s day, as an example.
-Sharing family values makes the brand tone of voice welcoming and something that feels so close.
-It’s a personal touch and ability to relate and sympathize what draws customers to DTC brands like this, and not to Amazon or eBay.
+The company also isn’t afraid to reveal some touching info from the inside: posting a picture of their communications manager and her mom posted on Mother’s day, as example.
+Sharing family values makes the brand tone of voice welcoming and something that feels close.

 5. Direct-to-Consumer Marketing of Food Brands